nirucon/arch-power-menu/README.md

-# arch-rofi-menu
+# archrofi-power-menu
-Script for exit arch in rofi
+Script for exit arch with dwm in rofi